Siesta Key residents hope to show the successes of mini reefs so the county will allow similar structures in the Grand Canal.

 However, one group of residents is hoping to change that with mini reefs that can be placed under residents’ docks.

 The reefs are 2 feet wide by 3 feet tall, with four shelves to attract sea life.
-They are billed to have a filtering capacity of about 30,000 gallons of water every day and cost about $250 each with a $50 installation fee.
+They are billed to have a filtering capacity of about 30,000 gallons of water every day and cost $297 each with a $150 installation fee through Ocean Habitats Inc. If a person wishes to install the reefs themself, the shipping cost is $37.

 Many residents who live near the Grand Canal are hoping to place the devices under their personal docks.
 However, county code doesn’t allow for them.